lugui1998/Instant-File-Share/README.md

 Instant File Share is a project that allows users to share files by generating a URL with a single click on the context menu of any file.

+It is a Standalone solution which is focused on simplicity and ease of use. and **NOT** on security.
+Hence why it uses HTTP instead of HTTPS by defualt.

 ## Requirements